 Talkin' 'Bout Your Valuation

 First of all, there is no magic formula for valuation.
 It's a negotiation based on the characteristics of your market, your company's performance, and the quality of your team.
 Secondly, not all money is the same.
 Your company's valuation matters, but it's not the only thing that matters when you look to raise money.
 The quality of the funding source matters, too.
-Giving up a little more of your company to gain access to partners, future funding sources, top notch strategic thinking, and mentorship is often worth it.
+Giving up a little more of your company to gain access to partners, future funding sources, top-notch strategic thinking, and mentorship is often worth it.

 The size and attractiveness of your market.